 HM: We've talked about how this can be a big problem where security in the IoT has to be a pivotal area that everyone should be concerned about.
 This is a new area that's exposing a lot of points of concern as more of smart devices get connected.
 It's very important that you, as an end customer—or otherwise as any software provider or hardware provider who is thinking of offering something in this space—prioritise security.

 That's one of the reasons why we have launched this technology called Platform Security Architecture (PSA), and recently announced certification classes, called PSA certified: it’s because we want to offer comfort to our partners and end users.
 When they get a piece of silicon, and when they get a piece of software, the technology adheres to some level of compliance with the certification.

 We want to make security fundamental to how someone thinks about IoT.
 As our surveys indicate, I don't think that everyone is thinking of security first, particularly from an IoT standpoint—so we want to change that mentality and make it easier for customers to adopt it.

-Many thanks to Himagiri Mukkamala for providing his thoughts on Arm’s IoT solutions for the utilities space.
+Many thanks to Himagiri Mukkamala for providing his thoughts on Arm’s IoT solutions in the utilities space.
 Utilities are one example of the countless industries that need to be prepared for our increasingly connected world; we look forward to seeing smart meters and AMIs at large become more efficient, data-driven and secure, especially following Arm’s partnership with EDMI.